Mortal Kombat 3: Critical

 Reviewing the SNES version, the four reviewers of Electronic Gaming Monthly concurred it to be by far the best "16-bit version" of the game.
 They especially praised the challenging enemy AI, accurate graphics, and high number of special options.
 While they listed some problems with the AI and sound, GamePro had a similar reaction, concluding that "Converting a mammoth arcade game like MK 3 to the 16-bit Super NES is no easy task, and Williams has done a respectable job of keeping all the key elements intact."
 PC Gamer itself, despite the later negative opinion, gave the PC version of MK3 a review score of 89% upon the release, calling it "yet another excellent arcade experience from the king of fighting games."
 Next Generation at the time called it "one of the best fighting games ever released for the PC" and "a title you must own" for the fans of the genre, awarding it four out of five stars.
 GamePro panned the Game Boy version in a brief review, venturing that "even portable power players will find the soft controls and eye-straining graphics unbearable."
 In 1996, GamesMaster ranked the Mega Drive version as the best game for the system.
 In the same issue, GamesMaster rated the SNES version 5th in its "The GamesMaster SNES Top 10."

+Legacy

-LegacyUltimate Mortal Kombat 3 (UMK3) was released to arcades in 1995.
+Ultimate Mortal Kombat 3 was released to arcades in 1995.
 It is an update of Mortal Kombat 3, featuring altered gameplay, additional characters, and new arenas.
 Various home versions of the game were released soon afterward, although none of these were completely identical to the arcade version.
-Several more home versions followed between 2002 and 2010, including Mortal Kombat Advance for the Game Boy Advance and Ultimate Mortal Kombat for the Nintendo DS (the DS version features the "Puzzle Kombat" minigame originally from Mortal Kombat: Deception).UMK3 itself was updated to include content from previous games in the series to serve as the basis of the console-exclusive title Mortal Kombat Trilogy in 1996.
-It was also later remastered to be released as part of the Mortal Kombat Arcade Kollection in 2011.
+Several more home versions followed between 2002 and 2010, including Mortal Kombat Advance for the Game Boy Advance and Ultimate Mortal Kombat for the Nintendo DS.
+The DS version features the "Puzzle Kombat" minigame originally from Mortal Kombat: Deception.Ultimate Mortal Kombat 3 itself was updated to include content from previous games in the series and serve as the basis for the console-exclusive title Mortal Kombat Trilogy in 1996.
+It was also remastered to be released as part of the Mortal Kombat Arcade Kollection in 2011.

+Plot elements from the game were used in the 1997 film Mortal Kombat Annihilation, the sequel to the first Mortal Kombat film adaptation.